 HOW DO I BEGIN ?

-Training classes are held several times a year.
-If you or someone you know is interested in becoming part of the Support Hotline family, call Barb Medlock, Hotline Coordinator at 330-434-1214, extension 106 for more information, or e-mail to: email@example.com
+Your help is needed.
+The application and screening process includes a written application, interview, background check and references.
+If you are interested in becoming part of the Support Hotline family, the Hotline Coordinator at 330-434-1214, extension 4106 for more information, or e-mail to: email@example.com